-The direct collaborative involvement of communities is crucial to the success of this initiative.
+The direct collaborative involvement of communities and consideration of local needs and knowledge are crucial to the success of this initiative.
+The project will seek to engage local government, community leaders, academic institutions, and relevant civil society organizations to ensure the efficient implementation of activities.
 The project will establish collaborative partnerships to set up capacity-building plans and activities to address community-identified poor air quality conditions through PM{2.5}/BC monitoring and mitigation initiatives.
-Access to information generated through this process can provide a better understanding of environmental and health conditions and enable the public to play an active role in environmental governance.
+Access to information generated through this process contributes to the community's environmental education, can provide a better understanding of environmental and health conditions, and enable the public to play an active role in environmental governance.
 Furthermore, low-cost sensors offer a way to increase public access to and awareness of air pollution information, as well as to supplement regulatory monitoring networks.